Turning Red (soundtrack): Background and production

 For writing Mei's theme, several instruments such as conventional Western flute, dizi and a Chinese bamboo flute were used.
 For Mei's mother Ming, he played guzheng, during his period of research, despite hiring professional soloists during the recording session.
 Göransson described the theme for panda (Mei) as "quirky" and "awkward", and while recording, he used varied instruments, including: erhu and bianzhong, accompanied by a synthesiser.
 For the rest of the family and the mystic past, he used pipa and Chinese opera percussion.
 The sounds, were accompanied by the 75-piece members from the Los Angeles Philharmonic Orchestra.
 Göransson said, "Adding orchestra was the last element.
 I used them to beef up the main ideas and make it feel more cinematic," he says.
 The result is wild, raucous fun, with traditional Chinese instruments flavoring an often fast-moving, big-beat orchestral groove that propels Turning Red to its satisfying conclusion."
 The score was recorded within two weeks.

 The film includes a Cantonese chant used as part of the ritual to contain the red panda spirit that was created with help of Herman Wong, operations director for Disney Character Voices International.
 This chant then also had to be integrated with Ellish's and O'Connell's "Nobody Like U" as part of the film's climax, which was done by Göransson to make sure the two rhythms matched in beat and key.
 Subsequently, tracks from 4*Town appeared in multiple languages, some of which were performed by boy bands such as Da-iCE for Japanese and W0LF(S) for Mandarin.
 "Cha Cha Slide" (2000) by DJ Casper and "Bootylicious" (2001) by Destiny's Child are also heard in the film.

 Track listing

-All tracks are written by Ludwig Göransson, except where indicated.
+All tracks are composed by Ludwig Göransson, except where indicated.